SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/deploy.md

 ![x -screenshot][img1]

 Clients installed on mobile phones uses this address to communicate.
-This server address (URL) must be reachable from the mobile phones (from the internet).
+This server address (URL) must be reachable from mobile phones (from the internet).

 ## Step 2: assign a Pocket license